matrix-org/synapse/docs/server-server/signing.rst

 JSON is signed by encoding the JSON object without ``signatures`` or ``meta`` keys using a canonical encoding.
-The JSON bytes are then signed using the signature algorithm and the signature encoded using base64 with the padding striped.
+The JSON bytes are then signed using the signature algorithm and the signature encoded using base64 with the padding stripped.
 The resulting base64 signature is added to an object under the *signing key identifier* which is added to the ``signatures`` object under the name of the server signing it which is added back to the original JSON object along with the ``meta`` object.